krzemienski/awesome-from-stars/README.md

 * [Hyperline/hyperline](https://github.com/Hyperline/hyperline): ✨ Status line plugin for Hyper ✨
 * [HasseNasse/HyperTheme](https://github.com/HasseNasse/HyperTheme): HyperTerm inspired IntelliJ IDEA theme with vivid syntaxcolors and a pitch black UI.
 Drools on the floor..
 * [markmead/hyperui](https://github.com/markmead/hyperui): Free Tailwind CSS v4 components for your next project, designed to enhance your web development with the latest features and styles 🚀
-* [tylerreckart/hyperzsh](https://github.com/tylerreckart/hyperzsh): A focused zsh prompt.
+* [tylerreckart/hyperzsh](https://github.com/tylerreckart/hyperzsh): A zsh prompt for git-focused work.
 * [hyprwm/Hypr](https://github.com/hyprwm/Hypr): Hypr is a tiling window manager written in modern C++.
 * [hyprwm/Hyprland](https://github.com/hyprwm/Hyprland): Hyprland is an independent, highly customizable, dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
 * [Netflix/Hystrix](https://github.com/Netflix/Hystrix): Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.